kiritigowda/MIVisionX-Inference-Tutorial/README.md

 [usage help]	--help/--h

 ```

-#### Generating weights.bin, annmodule.cpp, & annmodule.h for different Models

-* The weights.bin, annmodule.cpp, & annmodule.h files will be generated inside the OpenVX folder and you can use these as inputs for this project.
-* Copy annmodule.cpp & annmodule.h into the module_files folder.

 #### label < path to labels file >

 Use [Classification labels](data/sample_classification_labels.txt) or [Detection labels](data/sample_detection_labels.txt) or [Segmentation Labels](data/sample_segmentation_labels.txt) files in the data folder depending on the type of model you are converting to OpenVX